awsdocs/aws-batch-user-guide/doc_source/execution-IAM-role.md

 # AWS Batch execution IAM role<a name="execution-IAM-role"></a>

-The execution role grants the Amazon ECS container agent permission to make AWS API calls on your behalf\.
+The execution role grants the Amazon ECS container and AWS Fargate agents permission to make AWS API calls on your behalf\.
 The execution IAM role is required depending on the requirements of your task\.
 You can have multiple execution roles for different purposes and services associated with your account\.

 **Note**
 The execution role is supported by Amazon ECS container agent version 1\.16\.0 and later\.